canonical/vanilla-framework/templates/docs/migration-guide-to-v3.md

 The previous `vf-button-active` mixin was renamed to `vf-button-processing`.
 Additionally the `vf-button-white-success-icon` mixin has been removed (it is not needed anymore as the `%vf-button-white-success-icon` placeholder it used to provide is part of the Vanilla base styles now).

+Refer to [button documentation](/docs/patterns/buttons#processing) for more details and examples.

 ## Text elements

 ### Headings